Relative Entailment Among Probabilistic Implications: Introduction

 This probabilistic version of implications has been proposed in different research communities.
-For instance, \cite{Lux} introduced them as ``partial implications''; much later, \cite{AIS} defined ``association rules'' (see also \cite{AMSTV} and the survey \cite{CegRod}): these are partial implications that impose the additional condition that the consequent is a single propositional variable, and where additional related parameters are used to assess their interest.
+For instance, \cite{Lux} introduced them as ``partial implications''; much later, \cite{AIS} defined ``association rules'' (see also \cite{AMSTV} and the surveys \cite{CegRod}, \cite{GH}): these are partial implications that impose the additional condition that the consequent is a single propositional variable, and where additional related parameters (prominently ``support'', defined below) are used to assess their interest.

-Actually, confidence does not seem to be the best choice in practice for the meaning of a partial implication, as discussed e.g.~in~\cite{GH}.
+Actually, confidence does not seem to be the best choice in practice as the meaning of a partial implication; this is discussed e.~g.~in~\cite{GH}.
 However, it is clearly the most natural choice and the obvious step to start the logical study of partial implications, many other preferable options being themselves, actually, variations or sophistications of confidence.

-Motivated by practical issues, several works have analyzed notions of redundancy among partial implications: two proposals in \cite{AgYu} and \cite{KryszPAKDD} turned out to be equivalent among them and were, in turn, as described in \cite{Balcazar}, equivalent to the natural notion of logical entailment of one partial implication by another (modulo minor details such as allowing or disallowing empty antecedents or consequents).
+Now: given a set of partial implications, all of them true of our data at confidence threshold $\g$, assume we wish to identify a smallish subset from which all of them ``follow logically'' --- a task of ``redundancy suppression'' that is common in all practical applications of association rules.
+Two proposals in \cite{AgYu} and \cite{KryszPAKDD} turned out to be equivalent among them and were, in turn, as described in \cite{Balcazar}, equivalent to the natural notion of logical entailment of one partial implication by another (modulo minor details such as allowing or disallowing empty antecedents or consequents).
 This entailment means that any dataset in which the premise reaches confidence at least~$\g$ must assign confidence at least $\g$ as well to the conclusion.
+The formalization is provided below, but, in essence, the antecedent of the conclusion must include the antecedent of the premise (so that it ``fires''), and the union of antecedent and consequent of the premise must include the antecedent and consequent of the conclusion \cite{KryszPAKDD}.